 Also, claims for permanent partial disability benefits must be filed within four (4) years from date of last payment of income benefits.

 These deadlines are vital to your case.
-The attorneys at the Ramos Law Firm will track these statutes for you and make sure the appropriate action is taken on time.
+The attorneys at Ramos & Law will track these statutes for you and make sure the appropriate action is taken on time.
 Contact an attorney for a free consultation.